cultpenguin/mGstat/Readme.md

 mGstat provides

 ## Native Matlab code
+mGstat contains a number of codes and functions written in pure Matlab/Octave.
+These codes will therefore not win any speed competition, but allow easy hackable code.

 ### Native Kriging
 Simple kriging, ordinary kriging and Universial/Kriging with a trend are available.
 All methods support data observations in ND-space.
 Thus, for example Time-Space kriging can be used.